malept/github-action-gh-pages/README.md

 ## Inputs

+* `defaultBranch` - The default branch name for the repository, defaults to `master` for backwards-compatiblity reasons. _Version 2.x will likely default to `main`_.
 * `docsPath` - The folder where the generated docs are located, defaults to `docs`.
-* `gitCommitEmail`: The email to use when committing to the repository, defaults to the repository owner's fake GitHub email.
+* `gitCommitEmail` - The email to use when committing to the repository, defaults to the repository owner's fake GitHub email.
-* `gitCommitFlags`: Any extra `git commit` flags to pass, such as `--no-verify`.
+* `gitCommitFlags` - Any extra `git commit` flags to pass, such as `--no-verify`.
-* `gitCommitUser`: The value to set `git config user.name`, defaults to the repository owner.
+* `gitCommitUser` - The value to set `git config user.name`, defaults to the repository owner.
 * `publishBranch` - The branch name that GitHub Pages uses to build the website, defaults to `gh-pages`.
 * `showUnderscoreFiles` - If set, adds a `.nojekyll` file to the root so files that start with